 Von Willebrand disease is classified into 3 types:

 Type 1: A quantitative deficiency of VWF, which is the most common form and is an autosomal dominant disorder

 Type 2: A qualitative impairment in synthesis of VWF that can result from various genetic abnormalities and is an autosomal dominant disorder

 Type 3: A rare autosomal recessive disorder in which homozygotes have no detectable VWF

 Although VWD, like hemophilia A, is a hereditary disorder that may, when severe, cause factor VIII deficiency, factor VIII deficiency is usually only moderate.

 Bleeding manifestations are mild to moderate and include easy bruising, mucosal bleeding, bleeding from small skin cuts that may stop and start over hours, sometimes increased menstrual bleeding, and abnormal bleeding after surgical procedures (eg, tooth extraction, tonsillectomy).
-Platelets function well enough that petechiae and purpura do not occur.
+Platelets function well enough that petechiae and purpura rarely occur.

-VWD is suspected in patients with bleeding disorders, particularly those with a family history of the disorder.
+Von Willebrand disease is suspected in patients with unexplained bleeding, particularly those with a family history of a similar bleeding diathesis.
 Screening coagulation tests reveal a normal platelet count, normal INR, and sometimes a slightly prolonged PTT.
 Bleeding time testing is unreliable and no longer done.